marcusmerc27/checksum/README.md

 4. git add: to add a file to the staging area
 5. git commit: to place all stage files into the local repository
 6. git push: to copy all new information from the local repository into the remote repository
-7. git status: provides a recap of your current working directory, staging, and branch information
+7. git status: to obtain a recap of your current working directory, staging, and branch information
+8. git tag: to associate a name with your current "commit" location.